KyleD8n/music_maker/Readme.md

 ## Frontend

-[ ] Users should see a fretboard with notes all on each fret [ ] Users should see a saved song tab on the bottom
-[ ] Users should see a list of letters/ buttons they can click [ ] When clicked, users should see that note highlighted from frets 1-12 [ ] Users should be able to select multiple notes
+[x] Users should see a fretboard with notes all on each fret [ ] Users should see a saved song tab on the bottom [x] Users should see a list of letters/ buttons they can click [x] Users should be able to select multiple notes
-[ ] when multiple notes are selected it will display multiple notes on the fretboard [ ] Users should see every note highlighted from the selected note/s [ ] Users should see a box at the bottom displaying every key the selected notes are in [ ] Users can select the key button
+[ ] when multiple notes are selected it will display multiple notes on the fretboard [ ] Users should see every note highlighted from the selected note/s [x] Users should see a box at the bottom displaying every key the selected notes are in [x] Users can select the key button
 [ ] A pop up should appear to make a song
-[ ] Users should see their chord progression and scale displayed with all the notes [ ] Users should be able to write song name
+[ ] Users should see their chord progression and key/scale displayed with all the notes [ ] Users should be able to write song name
 [ ] Users should be able to save their song
 [ ] Users should be able to click on the song tab and be re routed

+### Routes
+[ ] '/' Login (home if not logged in)
+[ ] '/' Home (home if logged in)
+[ ] '/songs' Songs (saved song list from users)

 ## Backend

+### Login Page

+- post /login

+### Home Page

+- get /chords
+- get /scales - make sure to join scales_chords
+- post /songs

+### Songs Page

+- get /users/:id/songs
+- put /songs/:id
+- delete /songs/:id

+## DB

 Songs
 [ ] Id
 [ ] Name
 [ ] Progression column
-[ ] Scale column
+[ ] Scale_id
 [ ] User_id

 Users